sjackman/uniqtag-paper/UniqTag.md

 The stability of the UniqTag is insensitive to the size of the UniqTag identifier for values of *k* between 8 and 50 amino acids, shown in Fig.&nbsp;2.
-The data for both figures are shown in Table&nbsp;S1.
+The data for both figures are shown in Table&nbsp;A in S1&nbsp;File.

 ![The number of common UniqTag identifiers between build 75 of the Ensembl human genome and nine other builds for different values of *k*.](figure/k.png)